Yimeng-E-C/Yimeng-E-C.github.io/_pages/about.md

   - /about.html
 ---

-Yimeng Cai is a motivated student at the National University of Singapore. \n He is currently looking for RA position and PhD position for 2026 fall.
+Yimeng Cai is a motivated student at the National University of Singapore.
+He is currently looking for RA position and PhD position for 2026 fall.

 Education Background
 ======